For current Michigan Tech students, this program is also available as an accelerated master's degree.

 Who you'll work with

-Our expert faculty have made our graduate program one of the top 50 in the nation.
-You’ll collaborate with faculty in biological sciences, chemistry, forestry, geological engineering and sciences, chemical and mechanical engineering, and environmental policy to help get the entire picture.
+Our expert faculty have made our graduate program one of the best in the nation.
+You may collaborate with faculty in biological sciences, chemistry, forestry, math, physics, material science, geological engineering and sciences, chemical and mechanical engineering, and environmental policy to help get the entire picture.

 Professor, Civil and